-How to Transcribe Video to Text
+How to Transcribe a Video to Text

-How to Transcribe Video to Text
+How to Transcribe a Video to Text

-What Is Video to Text Transcription?
+What Is Video-to-Text Transcription?

-Some companies also like to provide a text-only version of their videos in order to make them as accessible as possible.
+Some companies also like to provide a text-only version of their videos to make them as accessible as possible.
 For a deeper dive into the reasons that businesses use transcription services, click the link below.

 Read more: What Are Transcription Services and Why Does Your Business Need Them?